platocrat/personality-lab/README.md

 ec2-54-198-211-160
 ```

-## What to do if want to use a new Elastic IP address?
+## 6. What to do if you want to use a new Elastic IP address?

-### 1. Release the old Elastic IP address
+### 6.1.
+Release the old Elastic IP address

 Release the old Elastic IP address from the AWS console.

-### 2. Allocate a new Elastic IP address
+### 6.2.
+Allocate a new Elastic IP address

 On the AWS console, on the EC2 service, under the "Network & Security" tab and under "Elastic IPs", click the orange, "Allocate Elastic IP address" button.

-### 3. Associate the new Elastic IP address to the EC2 instance
+### 6.3.
+Associate the new Elastic IP address to the EC2 instance

 1. Toggle the checkbox on the far left of the row of the newly allocated Elastic IP address.
 2. Then, click the "Actions" dropdown menu, and select "Associate Elastic IP Address".